Adastra-thw/Tortazo/docs/gentle_introduction.rst

 * I dislike the people lazy.
 * I dislike the mediocrity.
 * I dislike the authoritarianism.
 * I dislike some rock stars "selling smoke" in conferences and other events.
 We need more mentors and less security rock stars.
-Sadly, this is the worst thing that I've found in the infosec environment.
+Sadly, this is the worst thing that I've found in the infosec environment in my country and other places.

 Contact?
 =============================
-Sure, just write an email to: debiadastra [at] gmail.com I'll reply as soon as possible.
+Sure, writes an email to: debiadastra [at] gmail.com I'll reply as soon as possible.
 Also, you can follow me in Twitter. @jdaanial

 Legal Warning!!
 =============================
 I've developed this tool to improve my knowledge about TOR and Python.
 I'm a security enthusiast and I hope that you use this tool with responsibility, but if that is not the case, I'm not responsible for the use (or misuse) of this tool.
-If you found vulnerabilities or any kind of flaw in any non-malicious exit node of TOR Network, please, send the report to the admin, in this way you can contribute to build solid and secure TOR circuits for all of us.
+If you found vulnerabilities or any kind of flaw in any non-malicious exit node of TOR, please, send the report to the admin of the relay, in this way you can contribute to build solid and secure TOR circuits for all of us.

 OK, are you ready?
 Go and read about Tortazo and start to use it